gridsome/gridsome.org/docs/app-structure.md

 <Info>

-`<router-view>` is a component that is used for SPA navigation. `<g-link>` replaces the view with the page component for the link without a page refresh.
+`<router-view>` is a component that is used for SPA navigation. `<g-link>` replaces the view without a page refresh.
 This also means you can have transitions between views.

 </Info>